-The sizes could be alter based on the count of the stitches for the rows.
+The sizes could be altered based on the count of the stitches for the rows.

-- For edging, you can use fur, Crab Stitch, Herringbone Half Double Crochet (HHDC) or Slip Stitch of same or contrast colors.
+- For edging, you can use fur, Crab Stitch, Herringbone Half Double Crochet (HHDC) or Slip Stitch of same or contrasting colours.

-- One line of contrast color edging – White, Creme, lighter shades of brown, gray.
+- One line of contrast colour edging – White, Creme, lighter shades of brown, grey.

 - You can increase the base diameter to give a more slouchy feel.
 Also, increase the height of the beanie.